rational-kunal/dynamic-form/README.md

 ## `DynamicForm.type`

 Available form types.
-This will also control how value will be returned through `onChange` and `onUpdate`.
+This will also control how value will be returned through `onChange` and `onSubmit`.

 TODO: Update notes with nature of types.